Dieser Artikel ist auch verfügbar auf: Deutsch

 Even though we had some bad luck with the weather in the end, it was a nice day and we can recommend a visit, especially with children.
 If we visit the zoo one day again, we would definitely go on a night safari, because it gives you a whole different insight into the life of nocturnal animals.

-Singapore: Tours and tickets
+Singapore: Tours and Tickets

 Have you ever been to Singapore Zoo?
 How did you like it?
 How do you see the conditions of the animals?
 We look forward to your comment.